uccser/cs-unplugged/docs/source/author/topics.rst

   e.g. ``binary-numbers.md`` or ``kidbots.md``.
 - **Contains:** An H1 heading (i.e. has a single ``#`` prefix) and the content of the description.

+Next several of these files need content added to them before the changes can be viewed.
+... add these steps...

+Now you can run the csu update command.
+Once this has finished you will be able to view the topic at localhost/en/topics/

 .. note ::